2020/21 Full-time Undergraduate course

 The module is designed to provide an introduction to biological systems and the cells and macromolecules involved in these systems, the chemical processes underlying life and the role of pharmaceutical chemical sciences for the study and understanding of structures, properties and behaviour of drug molecules which will interact with these systems

 This module considers a wide number of aspects and issues in biotechnology, sufficient to underpin and reinforce other topics in life sciences.
-Topics include production, commercialisation and ethics of biotechnology products and the impact of biotechnology on modern society.
+Topics include production, commercialisation and ethics of biotechnology products and the impact of biotechnology on sustainability of modern society.

 This module introduces the basic concepts of pharmacology, genetics and microbiology, sufficient to underpin further study in the pharmaceutical biosciences.